Can Dogs Eat Eggplant?

 Eggplant contains minerals, vitamins, and antioxidants to support the dog’s health.
 Feed eggplant to your pup only occasionally and in small quantities.
 Your dog must get most of its nutritional requirements from prescribed dog foods, so human food and treats must make up not more than 10% of your dog’s diet.

-Eggplant Benefits for Dogs:
+Eggplant Benefits for Dogs

 Eggplant is a delicious and nutritious vegetable if you prepare it without using fats, cheese, or oils.
-This vegetable contains some vitamins such as B6 & K, potassium, niacin, phytonutrients, and folate, which protect your dog against many diseases.
-Eggplants are also high in fiber and low in calories which help your dog feel full.
+This vegetable contains vitamins such as B6 & K, potassium, niacin, phytonutrients, and folate, which protect your dog against many diseases.
+Eggplants are also high in fiber and low in calories, which help your dog feel full.
 So, here are some potential benefits of eggplant for your dog:

-High In Fiber:
+• High In Fiber

-Rich In Antioxidants:
+• Rich In Antioxidants

 While eggplant isn’t toxic to canines, there are some factors you need to consider before you incorporate eggplant into your dog’s diet.
 Here are the factors that you need to consider: